 Debts can be frustrating and overwhelming, besides making your life a living hell.
-It is no wonder that most people plagued by debt opt for bankruptcy as the best way of unshackling themselves from debt.
+No wonder most people plagued by debt opt for bankruptcy to unshackle themselves from debt.

-Filing for bankruptcy can give you a respite from all the calls and letters from creditors and other parties wanting to collect from you.
+Filing for bankruptcy can give you a respite from creditor and debt collector calls and letters.
 Bankruptcy also gives you a clean start with a fresh slate.
 On the flipside, bankruptcy also comes with its fair share of disadvantages, including negatively impacting your credit score.

-According to a report by John Roberts, Supreme Court Chief Justice in September 2010, there were 1.6 million bankruptcy filings as compared to 770,000 cases in September 2018.
-So what has changed in these eight years that has made fewer people file for bankruptcy and seek other means of getting out of debt?
+According to Supreme Court Chief Justice John Roberts, bankruptcy filings dropped from 1.6 million in 2010 to 770,000 in 2018.
+So what changed that made fewer people file for bankruptcy and seek other means of getting out of debt?
 Are there alternative options for getting out of debt other than bankruptcy?

-Well, if you want to get out of debt minus the bankruptcy process, you can opt for any of these alternatives:
+The answer is yes.
+If you want to get out of debt without going through bankruptcy process, you have these alternatives available.